 Measure by measure

-If we study the Scriptures carefully, we will see that our Lord is one who takes measure.
-It is easy to fall into the trap of thinking that faith, obedience and love are things we possess and exercise in full or simply lack completely.
+If we study the scriptures carefully, we will see that our Lord is one who takes measure.
+It is easy to fall into the trap of thinking that faith, obedience, and love are things we possess and exercise in full or simply lack completely.
 It is easy to think that these are all or nothing.
 After all, we separate ourselves into those who love God and those who do not, those who obey him and those who do not, those who believe in him and those who do not.
-Yet, the Scriptures tell us that these attributes can be measured as different from one person to another, and these differences matter.
+Yet, the scriptures tell us that these attributes can be measured as different from one person to another, and these differences matter.
 When we talk about the measure of a man or the measure of a woman, we must keep in mind that God truly measures us and often distributes according to that measure.

 Mt.
 7:1-5